 Changing Tides offers the following levels of care; Detoxification, Residential Treatment, Day Treatment (PHP), Intensive Outpatient (IOP), Outpatient, and beautiful beach side Sober Living.
-Our Programs offer Psychiatry, Individual Therapy, Group Therapy, Family Therapy, Experiential Therapy, Massage Therapy, Yoga, EMDR, and much more.
+Our Programs offer Medically managed Detox, Psychiatry, Individual Therapy, Group Therapy, Family Therapy, Experiential Therapy, Yoga, EMDR, and much more.

 Participants in group therapy for addiction recovery improve not only from the interventions of the therapist, but also from observing others in the group and receiving feedback from other group members also undergoing treatment for substance abuse disorders.
 The group format, does not provide the one-on-one attention of individual formats, but has several advantages that improve one’s likelihood to overcome addiction and help sustain their recovery from alcohol and drug abuse